unstoppabledomains/dev-docs/getting-started/glossary.md

 ### Testnet

 A software environment that mimics a [mainnet](#mainnet) blockchain.
 It is used to test network upgrades and [smart contracts](#smart-contract) before deploying them to the [mainnet](#mainnet).

+### Token ID

+The unique identifier of a domain name on the blockchain.
+It is defined as a part of the [EIP-137](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-137.md#namehash-algorithm) standard and is used by [smart contracts](#smart-contract).

 ### UD